Skip to main content

 1

-Trading stops at the market’s predetermined close time.
+Trading stops at the market’s scheduled close time or when the source market stops accepting trades.

 2